FelixSchladt/Yahtzee/README.md

 The game is saved after every turn.

 ## Ending the game
-The game ends, once both players have collected points for each category.
+The game ends once both players have collected points for each category.
 The player with more points wins.

 After ending a game the respective save file gets removed.